YLTsai0609/elastic_search_cheatsheet/README.md

 chapter|start|complete
 -----|-----|-----
+1 Installing and Understanding ElasticsSearch|0809|0809
-4 Importing data into your index, big or small|0809|
+4 Importing data into your index, big or small|0809|0809

 # Installtion